omairrazam/spree_pxpay/README.md

 end
 ```

-#### Request Options
+#### Transaction Request Options

 These are set per request.
-Currently all transaction fields are params from the POST request.
+Currently all transaction fields are parameters from the POST request.

 Later the API endpoint will accept existing orders as inputs.

-[query string param] => [PxPay GenerateRequest XML field]
+[query param] => [PxPay GenerateRequest XML field]
 - merchant_ref => MerchantReference
 - return_url => UrlSuccess and UrlFail.
 Should be fully formed, i.e. start with 'https://...'
 - callback_url => UrlCallback